monsonite/MINT/README.md

 Mint is a bytecode interpreter - this means that all of its instructions are 1 byte long.
 However, the choice of instruction uses printable ascii characters, as a human readable alternative to assembly language.
 The interpreter handles 16-bit integers and addresses which is sufficient for small applications running on an 8-bit cpu.

-There are roughly 30 punctuation and arithmetical symbols available in the printable ascii codes.
+There are roughly 32 punctuation and arithmetic symbols available in the printable ascii codes.
 These are assigned to the primitive functions, from which more complex programs can be built.

 Maths Operators: